 Important tips

-1. Make sure your mixing bowl, whisk attachment is oil-free or you will have a hard time beating up the meringue into a stiff peak
+1. Make sure your mixing bowl, and whisk attachment is oil-free or you will have a hard time beating up the meringue into a stiff peak

 2. Stop beating once you have reached a stiff peak.
 When you turn the whisk upside down, the meringue doesn’t bend or move